BScPT, CWCE, CredMDT

 Kregg has been a licensed physical therapist in Saskatchewan since 1995.
 Except for a short period of time working in Iceland he has worked in Saskatoon.
 Every year Kregg has made it a goal to participate in continuing education courses to advance his skills.
 From participating in ongoing courses he has achieved specialized designations.
 In 1998, Kregg achieved the Certified Work Capacity Evaluator (CWCE) designation through Matheson & Associates.
 This makes him the only physical therapist in Saskatchewan with that international designation demonstrating his expertise in performing Functional Capacity Evaluations.
 In 2000, he attained the international designation of a credentialled McKenzie trained therapist (CredMDT) through the McKenzie Institute International, specializing in the treatment of neck and back pain.
 In 2008, he passed all of the requirements of the competency based course at the Emory University, School of Medicine, Vestibular Therapy Course (Atlanta, Georgia).

-Presently Kregg is a member in good standing with the Canadian Physiotherapy Association (CPA), Sport Therapy Divisions of the CPA, and the Saskatchewan Sports Medicine and Science Council.
-He is a past member of the Icelandic Physiotherapy Association.
-He is currently registered as a physical therapist with the Saskatchewan College of Physical Therapists.
+Presently, Kregg is a member in good standing with the Canadian Physiotherapy Association (CPA) and well as the Sport Therapy and Private Practice Divisions of the CPA.
+He is a past member of the Icelandic Physiotherapy Association and is currently registered as a physical therapist with the Saskatchewan College of Physical Therapists.